-Achieving environmental sustainability is of significant increasing importance to all relevant aviation stakeholders.
-Whether airport operators, CAAs, ANSPs or airlines: Being compliant with environmental regulations, improving the noise situation around airports, increasing fuel efficiency of flight operations or reducing the carbon footprint of the entire airport system often determines the daily business of our clients dealing with environmental issues.
+Achieving environmental sustainability and net zero goals is of significant increasing importance to all relevant aviation stakeholders.
+Whether airport operators, CAAs, ANSPs or airlines: Fostering decarbonization and electrificaton at airports, being compliant with environmental regulations, improving the noise situation around airports or increasing fuel efficiency of flight operations often determines the daily business of our clients dealing with environmental issues.

-Within our focus areas Aircraft and Airport Noise, Emissions and Air Quality, and Climate Change we provide our customers with our many years of experience in dealing with legal regulations, international standards, scientific methods and industry best-practices, supported by state-of-the-art software tools and concepts.
+Within our focus areas Renewables at Airports, Climate Action, Aircraft & Airport Noise, and Emissions & Air Quality we provide our customers with our many years of experience in dealing with legal regulations, international standards, scientific methods and industry best-practices, supported by state-of-the-art software tools and methods.

 Do you have a project that you'd like to discuss with us?